katelovescode/rbemail/README.md

 1. Navigate to `localhost:9393` (or wherever your form is) and test it out (to test from the command line instead, with no view in place, use one of the `curl` commands in the .env.development file as a template for testing)

-1. Navigate to `localhost:1025` to view caught mails sent from your form
+1. Navigate to `localhost:1080` to view caught mails sent from your form

-1. For testing, run `bundle exec rspec`
+1. For testing, quit mailcatcher in the browser and run `bundle exec rspec`

 ### Deployment
 1. Develop your form using html or erb views

 1. Clone **rbemail** to your local machine

 1. `cd path/to/rbemail`

 1. If you're using rvm in your production environment, a gemset should automatically generate

 1. `bundle install`

 1. Using your text editor of choice, configure `.env.development` with your specific form fields (see dev environment instructions for explanation)

-<p style="color:red;font-size:18px">TODO: Sunil - please expand on this - docker implementation? etc.  Phusion Passenger?</p>
+    ## TODO: Sunil - please expand on this - docker implementation? etc.  Phusion Passenger?

 1. Configure client-side to interact (see `public/examples` for some implementation examples based on different client-side environments)

 1. Test

 1. Enjoy!